-Aero Engr 210S.
-Fundamentals of Aeronautics for Academy Scholars and Aeronautical Engineering majors.
+Aero Engr 2108.
+Fundamentals of Aeronautics for Scholars.
 3(1).
 Introduction to aircraft design, fluid mechanics, airfoil and wing aerodynamics, steady and accelerated aircraft performance, and stability and control.
 Interdisciplinary design synthesis, analysis, and decision-making (including economic, political, and other non-technical considerations) of an aircraft to meet a contemporary requirement.
-This course is intended for cadets who have declared or are considering declaring the major in Aero Engr and also serves as a core substitute for Aero Engr 315 for cadets enrolled in the Academy Scholars Program.
-This course also fulfills one of the requirements for the Academy Scholars Program.
+This course is a core substitute for Aero Engr 315 for cadets enrolled in the Martinson Honors Program.
+This course will be offered when faculty resources are available.
 Final exam.
-Prereq: Comp Sci 110.
+Prereq: None.
 Sem hrs: 3 fall or spring.

-This course is a contributor to the development and assessment of the Application of Engineering Methods outcome.
+This course is a contributor to the development and assessment of the Application of Engineering Problem-Solving Methods outcome.